 If you can dial out at the test socket, the fault is likely to be with your internal wiring.
 You could fix this yourself, or contact the company that maintains your phones, although they will charge for doing this if you're not covered by a warranty.

 If you can’t dial out at the test socket, the fault is likely to be with the line and you'll need to report it to your telephone service provider.

-If this is us, you can identify, fix, report and track faults online at the Repair Centre or click on the 'Contact us' link on this page to get our contact details.
+If this is us, you can identify, fix, report and track faults online at the Repair Centre or click on the 'Contact us' button on this page to get our contact details.